2012 United States House of Representatives elections in Kansas: District 3

 The redrawn 3rd district will continue to encompass Johnson and Wyandotte counties.
 The district will now also include the northeastern part of Miami County, but will no longer include the eastern part of Douglas County.

-Republican Kevin Yoder, who has represented the 3rd district since 2011, is running for re-election.
+Republican Kevin Yoder, who had represented the 3rd district since 2011, ran for re-election.
 Joel Balam, a college professor, ran as the Libertarian nominee.
 Even though he lost, Balam's 31.5% set a new record for the highest percentage a Libertarian candidate ever received in any U.S. House election, mostly because Yoder had no Democratic opponent running against him.